Joint Beamforming and Position Optimization for Fluid RIS-aided ISAC Systems: Proposed Algorithm

 \section{Proposed Algorithm}

-In this section, an effective AM-based algorithm is developed to address the problem (\ref{formulation}) by iteratively updating the variables, and we analyze the convergence and computational complexity of the proposed algorithm.
+In this section, an AM-based algorithm is developed to address (\ref{formulation}). {Given the non-convexity and NP-hardness of the problem, we solve it by iteratively updating the variables.} Additionally, we analyze the convergence and the computational complexity of the proposed algorithm.